swt30/thesis/chapters/00-preface/00-preface.md

           This dissertation is typeset with the [`tufte-book`](http://tufte-latex.github.io/tufte-latex/) \LaTeX\xspace class.
 It uses Markdown source, the [`Pandoc`](http://www.pandoc.org) document converter, and a custom template.
 The source code, including Jupyter notebooks containing the source for all figures, is available at [www.github.com/swt30/thesis](www.github.com/swt30/thesis).

 acknowledgements: |
+                  I owe thanks to several people or institutions for the support that allowed me to complete this dissertation.

-                  - The Rutherford Foundation Trust and Universities New Zealand, for paying my way.
-It's an honour to have had your support.
+                  For financial backing, I thank the Rutherford Foundation Trust, the Royal Society of New Zealand, and Universities New Zealand.
+It was an honour to have your support in advancing my education.

-                  - Trinity College, for financial support and accommodation.

-                  - Nikku Madhusudhan, for guidance, enthusiasm and creative freedom.

-                  - Christina, for fun and friendship.

-                  - Other fellow students from the IoA, now firm friends.
-There are too many of you to list but you have brightened my life in diverse and unexpected ways.

-                  - The squirrels outside my window, for always making me smile.
+                  For financial support, accommodation, and that sense of "wow, Cambridge", I thank Trinity College.
+It has been a great place to live and its courtyards never fail to impress me when I walk through them.

+                  For guidance, enthusiasm and creative freedom, I thank my supervisor Nikku Madhusudhan.
+This project would not exist without him.

+                  For brightening my life in diverse and unexpected ways, I thank the fellow students from the IoA who have now become firm friends.
+A special thanks goes to Christina for fun and friendship.
+There are too many others to list and I would doubtless leave out someone important so let me just say that you guys are the best.
+And my thanks are further extended to your lovely assorted partners, friends, housemates and families that I have had the pleasure of spending time with.

+                  For always making me smile, I thank the squirrels outside my window.
+Your tails are so twitchy and your little paws are so adorable.
-                  - My family, for always believing in education and for letting me find my future.

-                  - Rachel, for being there from afar.
+                  For always believing in education and for letting me find my future, I thank my family.
+And finally, for being there from afar, I thank Rachel.
 ---